 For information about accessing My Oracle Support and downloading this image, see Download Firmware and Software Using My Oracle Support.

 Use the image file to burn a physical DVD image.
 Install the DVD in the server's DVD drive or in a DVD drive attached to the server.
-You can also make the DVD available to the server as a redirected DVD by using the Oracle ILOM Remote Console application.
+You can also make the DVD available to the server as a redirected DVD by using the Oracle ILOM Remote System Console application.

-Make the update image file available to the server as an ISO image using the Oracle ILOM Remote Console application.
+Make the update image file available to the server as an ISO image using the Oracle ILOM Remote System Console application.

 From the local server, press the Power button (approximately 1 second) on the server front panel to power off the server, then press the Power button again to power on the server.